santhosh268/DevOps/README.md

 3)Accessing the website page from your browser and webpage launched in container

 docker run -it --name webserver -p 1234:80 -v /folder:/var/www/html centos:7

+4) Establishing a 3-Tier Architecture and deploying it on top of DEVOPS